fisheeve/gradual-sem-causal-aba/README.md

 git clone git@github.com:fisheeve/gradual-sem-causal-aba.git
 cd gradual-sem-causal-aba
 ```
+Configure environment variables to make it work for your system by editing the .env file.

-Create and setup a conda virtual environment:
+Create and setup a python virtual environment, clone sub-repos, and install R packages required:
 ```bash
 make
 ```